 Stress Urinary Incontinence

 It is extremely common and there are approximately 9 million people in the UK experiencing some form of stress incontinence.
 It can affect women and men of all ages, although it is more common among women.
-It is estimated that approximately one third of women in the UK have a weak bladder.
+It is estimated that approximately one third of women in the UK suffer from stress urinary incontinence.
+Stress urianry incontinence is not related to psychological stress.

 A weak bladder usually occurs when the muscles in the pelvic floor or sphincter have been damaged or weakened.